 4. An Investment in your Assets

 Your workers are one of your biggest assets.
-A wage increase is likely to enhance workforce happiness, productivity and decrease employee turnover.
-These outcomes have been seen in many cases where an employer has increased wages of their own choosing, such as Costco and Aldi, as well as being verified in an independent study of the Living Wage policy in London where 80% of employers found a boost in the quality of the work of their staff and a fall in absences by 25%.
+A wage increase is likely to enhance workforce happiness, and productivity and decrease employee turnover.
+These outcomes have been seen in many cases where an employer has increased wages of their choosing, such as Costco and Aldi, as well as being verified in an independent study of the Living Wage policy in London where 80% of employers found a boost in the quality of the work of their staff and a fall in absences by 25%.

-5. Plan Ahead and Keep Up-To-Date
+5. Plan and Keep Up-To-Date

 The rise in national minimum wage doesn’t have to be a big disruption for your business.
 The £9 rate for over 25s doesn’t come in until 2020, with increments to take place in stages from April 2016.
 Your business, therefore, has plenty of time to plan ahead.
-From April 2016 the rate will be £7.20 (it is currently £6.50 for over 21s), with the national minimum wage still applicable to those under 21.
+From April 2016 the rate will be £7.20 (it is currently £6.50 for those over 21s), with the national minimum wage still applicable to those under 21.
 It hasn’t been broken down how the NLW will reach £9 by 2020, but we know it is going to happen, so planning ahead is vital.

 6. National Insurance Employment Allowance

-In the summer budget the National Insurance Employment Allowance was increased by 50%, to £3,000.
+In the summer budget, the National Insurance Employment Allowance was increased by 50%, to £3,000.
 This is a way for small businesses to reduce their wage bill and possibly offset the cost of the NLW.
 The chancellor explained that the changes will allow a company to employ four members of staff, full time on the new NLW rates without paying any national insurance.

 Pooling resources and sharing support may be one way to support your business, and those in your network, at this time of change.
 You may consider sharing resources to pay for a payroll or HR advisor to support you.
 There are also flexible and social business offices available to help you save on costs.
 Here you can grow your network, work alongside, collaborate and do business with other like-minded business people.

 Communicating your changes is a good way to create a positive feeling around the workplace, whilst letting the outside world know about the changes you are implementing.
-Being proactive within your business and keeping your staff updated of the changes will help to show dedication and clarity, making your staff feel valued and benefitting your relations.
-You can even implement your changes early if you are in the position to and apply for accreditation as a Living Wage Employer, which will enhance your company’s reputation.
+Being proactive within your business and keeping your staff updated on the changes will help to show dedication and clarity, making your staff feel valued and benefitting your relations.
+You can even implement your changes early if you are in the position to apply for accreditation as a Living Wage Employer, which will enhance your company’s reputation.